AlignVid: Training-Free Attention Scaling for Semantic Fidelity in Text-Guided Image-to-Video Generation: Experiments

 \subsection{Comparison Experiments}

-\textbf{Semantic negligence remains prevalent.} Table~\ref{tab:omitI2V-benchmark-main} summarizes results on OmitI2V-Bench.
-There is no existing TI2V model that could uniformly handles all edit types.
-For example, \textit{Wan2.1} attains the highest VQA-based accuracy on \emph{modification} and \emph{addition} but drops notably on \emph{deletion}; \textit{Skyreels-v2-I2V} excels at \emph{addition} yet is inconsistent elsewhere. \textit{FramePack} (and its F1 variant), despite strong autoregressive priors, shows the weakest semantic fidelity, particularly on \emph{deletion}.
-These patterns underscore that semantic negligence persists across architectures and edit categories.
+\textbf{Semantic negligence remains prevalent.} Table~\ref{tab:omitI2V-benchmark-main} shows results on OmitI2V-Bench, indicating no existing TI2V model uniformly handles all edit types.
+For instance, \textit{Wan2.1} achieves the highest accuracy in modification and addition but drops notably in deletion; \textit{Skyreels-v2-I2V} excels at addition yet lacks consistency elsewhere. \textit{FramePack} (and its variant), despite autoregressive priors, exhibits the weakest semantic fidelity, especially in deletion.
+These results confirm that semantic negligence persists across methods.

 \textbf{Semantics-aesthetic trade-off.} Table~\ref{tab:omitI2V-benchmark-main} shows that stronger prompt adherence is not necessarily aligned with higher visual quality.
 For instance, \textit{EasyAnimate} and \textit{Skyreels-v2-DF} attain competitive dynamic degree and aesthetic scores, yet exhibit semantic omissions.
-This motivates the development of methods that improve semantic alignment while minimizing visual-quality degradation.

 \textbf{Effectiveness of AlignVid.} Table~\ref{tab:main-effectiveness} shows that plugging \textbf{AlignVid} into \textit{FramePack}, \textit{FramePack-F1}, and \textit{Wan2.1} yields consistent gains in semantic fidelity and dynamic degree across all edit types, indicating good architectural generality.
 While aesthetic quality scores may drop slightly, the decrease is minor relative to the substantial improvements in semantic fidelity and motion coherence, validating the design of selective attention scaling and scheduling.